astronomer/docs/astro/ci-cd-templates/azure-devops.md

 description: Use pre-built templates for Azure DevOps to automate your Apache Airflow code deploys to Astro
 ---

-Use the following template to automate [single branch deploys](template-overview.md#template-implementations) to Astro using .

-Templates are customizable, pre-built code samples that allow you to configure automated workflows using popular CI/CD tools.
+Astro CI/CD templates are customizable, pre-built code samples that allow you to configure automated workflows using popular CI/CD tools.
+Use the following template to automate [single branch deploys](template-overview.md#template-implementations) to Astro using [Azure DevOps](https://dev.azure.com/).

 You can use this template for [Azure DevOps](https://dev.azure.com/) to automate code deploys to Astro with Image-only deploy templates using a Single branch implementation.
 [Image-only deploy templates](template-overview.md#template-types) create an automated workflow that builds a Docker image and then pushes it to Astro whenever you update any file in your Astro project.
 A _Single branch implementation_ allows you to deploy code to one Astro Deployment.